-In October 2014, the Company entered into a contribution agreement with UBI, whereby UBI contributed and assigned to the Company assets and granted a non-exclusive license to certain technologies deemed necessary or reasonably useful in the utilization of the licensed intellectual property.
+In October 2014, the Company entered into a contribution agreement with UBI, whereby UBI contributed and assigned to the Company assets and granted a non-exclusivelicense to certain technologies deemed necessary or reasonably useful in the utilization of the licensed intellectual property.
 In consideration, the Company issued 32,505,306 shares of common stock to UBI.
 The agreement allowed for exploitation of all diagnostic, prophylactic, and therapeutic uses and indications in humans in the field of neurology.
-The agreement was amended in August 2019 to provide the Company with exclusivity (except as to UBI) in the field of neurology and the flexibility to pursue indications outside the initial field limitations.
+The agreement was amended in August 2019 to provide the Company with exclusivity (except as to UBI) in the field of neurology and the flexibility to pursue indications.